mdrideout/burr-fastapi-docker-compose/README.md

 You will see logged messages of the URLs where both the FastAPI and Burr servers are available.

 - Note: The FastAPI server is ready to accept requests from apps / Postman, and is not configured with CORS to handle browser requests.
+- Execute the test `GET` request against the FastAPI server to see the flow logged to Burr's web UI

 ## Docker Compose Explainer